GeniaT/CSS/boostrap-4-layout/README.md

 :six: use of vh unit is usefull when you want to control how the user sees your content on a certain viewport. ex: .class {min-height: 80vh} //at least 80% of the viewport

-:seven: use of "<pre>" tag is usually used for computer code but can be used for something else aswell.
+:seven: use of < pre > tag is usually used for computer code but can be used for something else aswell.
 The spaces and line breaks in this tag are preserved.

 :eight: boostrap 4 is built on top of previous versions code, which means your apps won't break if you upgrade to boostrap 4.

 :nine: This build is great when you practiced already without bootstrap and can see how easily can some tricky things be done when playing with responsiveness.

-:ten: The amount of custom css is minimal for such a great looking layout, therefore the maintenance is reduced aswell.
+:one: :zero: The amount of custom css is minimal for such a great looking layout, therefore the maintenance is reduced aswell.